Your House is Your Home – protect it with the right home insurance policy

 Like most other types of insurance, as a homeowner you will pay a premium for home insurance coverage.
 You will also have a deductible that, in the event you need to file a claim, will be paid out of pocket by you, the home insurance policy holder.

 The average deductible amount is between $500 and $1000 but those amounts may vary depending on the insurance company.

 Depending on your mortgage lender and the terms of your loan, you will most likely pay your policy premium as part of your monthly mortgage payment.
 The average homeowner’s insurance policy is around $952 per year.
 Of course, this will vary depending on the state you live in, the cost of the home, and other factors including your zip code, size and upgrades in the home.

 Know what’s covered with homeowners insurance

-Purchasing a home insurance policy is much like purchasing auto insurance in that everyone’s need are different and unique and the factors that go into purchasing a policy can vary depending on a person’s particular scenario.
+Purchasing a home insurance policy is much like purchasing auto insurance- everyone’s needs are unique and the factors vary depending on a person’s particular scenario.
 One thing’s for sure, protecting the investment you have made in your home is as important as choosing the home itself.

 Have questions or want a quote?
 Contact Erin today.